Does Your Business Need Representation?

 Our business law attorneys in Walnut Creek, CA, will work with you to achieve your business's goals by providing clear answers to your questions and strong contracts for your business.
 Bowles & Verna LLP offers complimentary corporate calendaring service that takes the guesswork out of California and federal filings, while our transaction attorneys draft contracts with the terms and conditions necessary to protect your business.

 Bowles & Verna's comprehensive business law practice is built around the needs of businesses at all stages of development, whether they are forming start-ups or selling their businesses through acquisition or IPO.
-Our lawyers advise clients on the consequences of decisions businesses face on a regular basis such as:

 Assistance in Business Transactions

 All businesses have legal issues they need to deal with from time to time.
 Many of them involve complying with state and federal regulations or drafting agreements with other companies or entities.
 To do this, your business needs a lawyer with experience handling business transactions for companies of your size and industry.